samufacanha2/mini-poker-rust/README.md

 ## if you are using Windows

-    access the .exe in the builds/windows folder
+    access the .exe in the builds/windows folder from the command line

+> You must run the .exe from the command line, otherwise it will behave strangely

 ## if you have rust installed